 There’s a lot to choose from when it comes to what you’re looking for in injections.
 You can go the keyhole lip filler route, or you can go for full-on pillow lips.
 I, on the other hand, was shooting for just a hint of fullness and to actually have an upper lip when I smiled.
 And since I had been invited in for a free lip treatment (a perk of my job) that featured the ultra-subtle filler Juvéderm Volbella, I figured why not try it?
 So I’m here to give you a full review of what it’s like.

-But first, since I know I needed guidance before I took the plunge, I asked the two doctors who have injected me over these past 18 months—board-certified cosmetic dermatologist and Moh's surgeon Dendy Engelman, and plastic surgeon and international master training for Allergan on Botox and Juvéderm David Shafer (both of the Shafer Clinic in NYC)—to help with a full primer on lip filler, including the different types (spoiler: you’re going to hear the word hyaluronic acid a lot).
+But first, since I know I needed guidance before I took the plunge, I asked the two doctors who have injected me over these past 18 months—board-certified cosmetic dermatologist and Moh's surgeon Dendy Engelman and plastic surgeon and international master trainer for Allergan on Botox and Juvéderm David Shafer (both of the Shafer Clinic in NYC)—to help with a full primer on lip filler, including the different types.
+(Spoiler: You’re going to hear the word hyaluronic acid a lot.)

 Then I’ll tell you what to expect at your appointment, the cost, and even if I’d do it again.
 And I’ll show you my before and after pictures, too, because come on, that’s probably what you’re really here for.

 For the lips, there are a handful of fillers from two companies that doctors choose from.
 There’s the Restylane group, which includes Restylane, Restylane Silk, and the more natural-looking Restylane Kysse.
 Then there’s the Juvéderm suite, which includes (from thinnest to thickest) Juvéderm Volbella XC, Juvéderm Ultra XC, and Juvéderm Ultra Plus.
 These typically last between six and 12 months, with Restylane Kysse and Juvéderm Volbella on the longer-lasting end.